Introduce yourself to the parent(s) including your name and role.

 Closing the consultation

 “So, just to summarise, your baby is currently suffering from reflux, which is very common for an infant their age.
 Reflux involves the backflow of stomach contents into the food pipe up towards the mouth.
 Reflux spontaneously resolves in over 90% of infants by the time they are 1-year-old and in the meantime, we have several treatments that can improve the symptoms.
 In some cases, we may need to refer your baby to a paediatrician for further assessment if the treatments don’t control the symptoms or if the reflux continues after they are 1-year old.
 Rarely, reflux can result in bleeding within the stomach and food pipe, causing blood to be present in the vomit and the stools to become very black.
 This can be very serious and would require urgent hospital admission.”

 Check parental understanding and provide them with an opportunity to askquestions.

 “Does everything I’ve said so far make sense?”

 “Do you have any questions for me?”

-“This condition is quite common, and as baby is still growing well it is not something to be too concerned about.
-However if things don’t seem to be settling, or baby starts losing weight, coughing blood or getting chesty, it is important to bring them back in as we will need to do some further tests.”
+“This condition is very common, and as your baby is still growing well it is not something to be too concerned about.
+However if things don’t seem to be settling and you are concerned, please don’t hesitate to call us for another review.”

 “I would like to see you again in a few weeks to see how you and baby are doing with some of the changes we have discussed.
 In the meantime, if you have any concerns or further questions, please feel free to contact me or the GP practice.”